Positive Behaviour at our School

 Children earn Dojo points.
 Each child has a Dojo character and points are rewarded throughout the day to everyone for making good choices.
 The collective total of Dojos earned by the class is linked to Special Time.
 Dojo’s are refreshed each week.
 Children who earn the highest number of Dojo points will have a special notelet sent home to recognise this effort.
 Children also work as a ‘House’ (vertical grouping across the whole school) to earn Dojo Points.
 House Captains collect the number of Dojo Points earned each week.
 At the end of term the house with the highest number of Dojo points earns a house treat.

 There will be certificates and rewards for good work, super star learning and being a good role model.
 Class teachers will also send home messages via Class Dojo to celebrate good work.
-One child each week will have a special postcard sent home for exemplary work or behaviour.
 Parents will be able to see photos of our super stars on Class Dojo School

 Story and these children’s efforts and achievements will be celebrated in Friday’s assembly.